-The following spaces are general guides; students and faculty can adjust and expand on the program spaces to fit the library and community needs.
+The performance and rehearsal studios should be designed to accommodate multiple forms of dance and different types of performances.
+These spaces will support both practice and performance, and should be one of the distinctive features of the center.
+The following spaces are general guides; students and faculty can adjust and expand on the program spaces to fit the center and community needs.